 In private practice with Lewis Babcock, Berry now represents clients in the areas of fiduciary negligence, business disputes, eminent domain cases, and appellate matters.

-David Paavola and Joe Berry of Lewis Babcock L.L.P. have joined the by-invitation only Owners’ Counsel of America as affiliate members.
+Joe Berry of Lewis Babcock L.L.P. has joined the by-invitation only Owners’ Counsel of America as an affiliate member.
 The organization is a national network of attorneys who practice eminent domain law.

 Only one attorney per state is chosen to serve as the OCA Member—founding partner Keith Babcock has served as South Carolina’s representative for over twenty years.
-Paavola and Berry now join the organization as affiliate members to support Babcock.
+Berry now joins the organization as affiliate members to support Babcock.

 To qualify to join, attorneys must have an active eminent domain practice that focuses on representing landowners.
 They must demonstrate professional achievement in defending private property owners and their rights.